forderud/ReversePassword/README.md

-A Windows Credential Provider that require the password to by typed backwards.
-It's written in C#.
+Example Windows Credential Provider that require your password to by typed backwards.
+Written in C#.

 ## How to test
 It's recommended to **test in a disposable Virtual Machine (VM)**, since credential provider problems might break the windows logon screen.
 You don't want to risk that on your main computer.